nostoslabs/pdf-renamer/README.md

 - **Advanced PDF parsing** using docling-parse for better structure-aware extraction
 - **OCR fallback** for scanned PDFs with low text content
-- Uses OpenAI GPT-4o-mini for cost-efficient filename generation
+- **Smart LLM prompting** with multi-pass analysis for improved accuracy
 - Suggests filenames in format: `Author-Topic-Year.pdf`
 - Dry-run mode to preview changes before applying
 - **Enhanced interactive mode** with options to accept, manually edit, retry, or skip each file
+- **Live progress display** with concurrent processing for speed
+- **Configurable concurrency** limits for API calls and PDF extraction
-- Batch processing of multiple PDFs
+- Batch processing of multiple PDFs with optional output directory

 ## Setup